-An employer's employees may increase, which means that we may review the employer's group underwriting concession.
-If there are 10 or more active employees or where an employer needs to review their current group decision, they must send the following information to our underwriting department for consideration:
+An employer's number of employees may increase, which means that we may review the employer's group underwriting concession.
+If there are 10 or more active employees or if an employer needs to review their current group decision, they must send the following information to our underwriting department for consideration:

-- A letter from the employer asking for a review of their employer status with confirmation of the compulsory nature of the employer - An up-to-date employer application form with specific reference to the 'Details of your company's employees' section of the employer application form
+- A letter from the employer asking for a review of their employer status with confirmation of the compulsory nature of the employer - An up-to-date employer application form with specific reference to the "Details of your company's

-• A demographic report of current active members.
+- employees" section of the application form - A demographic report of current active members.
 Ask the quotations department for this report by sending an email to quotationrequests health@discovery.co.za.

-The underwriter will take the claims history and other relevant history of the active members into account for review purposes and may ask for a loss-ratio report.
+The underwriter will take the active members' claims history and other relevant history into account for review purposes and may ask for a loss-ratio report.